test012213/FlightSimulatorDXB/README.md

 **Enjoy your flight! ✈️**

 *Experience the thrill of realistic flight simulation from one of the world's busiest airports - Dubai International (DXB).*

+## NOTE: ⚠️

+This project is now discontinued, do not ask the host for fixes or any help.
+Thank you.

+*Enjoy flying folks! ✈️🌍*